 Opportunities to connect local agents and DTC channels into a single, customer-focused distribution approach abound.
 They don’t, however, appear to convince everyone that this blended strategy will become a reality.

 Some predict that digital channels and automation strategies will eventually make agents obsolete.
 For instance, in discussing life insurance, wealth management consultant Russ Alan Prince says that most agents will be severely affected by technology.
 AI and machine learning will eventually replace the vast majority of insurance agents’ current functions.

 Yet even commentators like Prince allow for exceptions.
 “There will be a select percentage of innovative, forward-thinking life insurance agents who will leverage the technology and the accompanying changing industry dynamics to create tremendous value for others,” he writes.

 P&C agents have the opportunity to become these innovative thinkers as well.
 P&C insurers can help their agents step into their new role as facilitators of human relationships.
-By doing so, P&Cs can capture the value these agents will generate in the form of stronger customer relationships, reduced conflicts due to misunderstandings and lifelong customer loyalty.
+By doing so, P&Cs can capture the value these local agents will generate in the form of stronger customer relationships, reduced conflicts due to misunderstandings and lifelong customer loyalty.

 Images by: primagefactory/©123RF.com, Cathy Yeulet/©123RF.com, goodluz/©123RF.com